anthonyc-dev/ems-server/README.md

 # EMS Server

-A concise, up-to-date README for the "ems-server" backend.

-> Short description
->
 > One or two sentences describing what this server does.
 Replace "EMS" with your project's full name (for example: Emergency Management System, Employee Management System, Event Management System, etc.) and explain the server's role (API, data store, auth, etc.).

 ## Table of contents